Inducing math in loose parts spilled around us can kick-start math learning for kids in the most exciting way without even realising it.

 Later, you may add questions on data interpretation from the graph.

-These are simple activities for kids that help children relate numbers with quantity, hence, building their quantification skills.
+These are simple data-handling activities for kids that help children relate numbers with quantity, hence, building their quantification skills.

 Such games should be played often with children.
 Most of the times your child will add another dimension to these activities.
 Try not to intervene and let the creativity flow.